pilcrowonpaper/auri/README.md

 ### `auri publish`

-Compares version of package.json and one in the NPM registry, and runs `auri.publish` if it differs
+Compares version of package.json and one in the NPM registry, and runs `auri.publish` if it differs.

+### `auri list`

+Lists all packages handled by Auri.